 The School Audit Process

-The School Audit process follows these clear and specific procedures:
+The School Audit process follows clear and specific procedures such as:

 1. Organize the school’s Quality Team

 2. Prepare and plan the conduct of a self-survey evaluation

 4. Prepare a self-study report noting the strengths and weaknesses

 7. Conduct an internal assessment by the Quality Team